crcorbett/home/apps/docs/content/typescript.md

 ## Overview

-Our monorepo uses pnpm workspaces with the following structure:
+Our monorepo uses Bun workspaces with the following structure:

 ```
 home/